leftstick/generator-es6-angular/README.md

 ## note ##

-If you'd like to add [jquery](http://jquery.com/), you have to modify the `webpack.config.dev.js` and `webpack.config.prod.js` with following plugin added:
+If you'd like to add [jquery](http://jquery.com/) as replacement of `jqLite`, you have to modify the `webpack.config.dev.js` and `webpack.config.prod.js` with following plugin added:

 ```javascript
 new webpack.ProvidePlugin({